 If the ribs do appear cooked, remove them from the foil and place back on the grill.
 Examine the rack to determine if they need to be rotated for even cooking.
-Close the lid and adjust the grill burners to hold a cooking temperature around 250 degrees F (120 degrees C).
+Close the lid and adjust the grill burners to hold a cooking temperature of 250 degrees F (120 degrees C).

 Step Seven – Saucing the Ribs

-Step Eight – Cutting the Ribs
+Step Eight – Cutting the BBQ Ribs